josiah1888/cape-rentals/README.md

 ## As a Citizen

 Citizens can view properties by their location on a map.
-They can view ammeneties, images and landlord information.
+They can view ameneties, images and landlord information.
 ![Map View](http://i.imgur.com/ZYZN4db.png)

 ## As a Landlord